peaBerberian/str-html/README.md

 // You can insert an element in another element like this const parentElt1 = strHtml`<div class="parent-element">${myElement}</div>`;

-// You can also insert multiple ones by using an array of HTMLElements const parentElt2 = strHtml`<div class="parent-element">
+// You can also concatenate multiple values by relying on an array const parentElt2 = strHtml`<div class="parent-element">
   ${[myElement, anotherElement]}
   You can even add some text before of after or in the array, as you wish